 - Periphery Demographic: It was designed as a parody of competitive fighting games.
 That said, it's also popular among competitive fighting game players due to being what a fighting game is meant to be (chess with reflexes) without the need to learn enormous combos to even be decent.

-- Suspiciously Similar Stage: Adding further to shout-out parallels between Kick and The Fresh Prince of Bel-Air is an entire stage filled with them.
+- Suspiciously Similar Song: Adding further to shout-out parallels between Kick and The Fresh Prince of Bel-Air is an entire stage filled with them.
 It's a basketball court, and the music that plays is an almost-but-not-quite a version of the show's famed intro song.

 - They Changed It, Now It Sucks: As of late, there has been a growing Hatedom for the game, saying that it has become a joke that now takes itself too seriously.
 People have also said that this game would have been better if it were just Dive and Kick.